jfriesne/zg_choir/demos/fridge/README_USER.txt

 a visual display of the magnets in that database.
 The user can add a new magnet by clicking on the window's background, or move existing magnets via click-and-drag.
-It's also possible to delete a magnet by dragging it off the edge of the window, or clear all the magnets from the database to start over from scratch.
+It's also possible to delete a magnet by dragging it off the edge of the window, clear all the magnets from the database to start over from scratch, or undo a previous action.
 Any actions taken by the user in one FridgeClient window will be immediately visible to all FridgeClients that are connected to the same fridge-system (even if they are not connected to the same FridgeServer).

 II.
 Building FridgeClient and FridgeServer